Travelling With Pets

 - Provision of proper documentation for health, entry and transfer for all countries en route.

 Documentation Required: Usually, a pet passport is required for air travel.
-Full details can be downloaded here.
+For further details kindly refer to the government website indicated above.

 A licensed veterinarian should examine the pet prior to travel and issue the pet passport which certifies that the animal is in good health, harmless, inoffensive and odourless.

-When bringing pets to Malta, an appointment must be made with the Agriculture and Fisheries Regulation Division on phone number +356 21650393 (during office hours) or by email firstname.lastname@example.org advising flight number, date and time of arrival, for inspection prior to the release of pet.
+When bringing pets to Malta, an appointment must be made with the Agriculture and Fisheries Regulation Division on phone number +356 2292 5216/5172 (for animals arriving from EU) or +356 21653013/0393 (for animals arriving from outside EU) during office hours (Monday to Friday 07:00 - 15:00) or the VSO Veterinary Support Officer on mobile number +356 99170532 (24 hour) or by email email@example.com advising flight number, date and time of arrival, for inspection prior to the release of pet.
+Any related forms requested, may be accessed from the website for Fish and Farming Regulation and Control on http://agriculture.gov.mt/en/vprd/Pages/article6.aspx.

 If you’re travelling to another destination, please make sure to familiarise yourself with the pet import rules of the country.